legendddhgf/GradeMaster/README.md

 * Easy to use with complete documentation
 * Enable tracking of grader for every individual section per student
 * having prespecified comments with grades associated
+* scripts that not only can run if the are associated with your section responsibilities
+    * but also those that can run alongside to automatically populate grades and comments
+* csv export customizable format
+* grade.txt customizability
+* intermediate email routines (i.e: initially send out files submitted, then maybe cheaters, finally all grades)
+    * emails templatable
+* temp folder for students currently being graded (i.e under temp_graderID)
+* format in JSON (likely) or YAML
+* add assignment sections via internal CLI prompt rather than through manual file editing
+* critical / most configuration handled internally, some can be handled externally
+* enforce configuration is consistent?
+* customizable export of system configuration
+* split window to show output and terminal at the same time side by side
+* follow unix standard for interface?
 * TBD

 ## Current system order of operations